ProjectRecommend/docs/design-docs/Pranshu/feasibilityStudy.md

 #### Inference:
 <p>
-This pie-chart shows that almost half of the people do not have a fully updated metadata(app. **50%**), which made us to attach an extra component to our software, known as the *Metadata Updater*.
+This pie-chart shows that almost half of the people do not have a fully updated metadata(app. <b>50%</b>), which made us to attach an extra component to our software, known as the <i>Metadata Updater</i>.
 </p>

 #### 7.